wang-angela/decor-gator/Sprint4.md

 Test getPost() using a custom http request and checks results.

 ##### TestCreatePost (t \*testing.T)
 Test createPost() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ##### TestUpdatePost (t \*testing.T)
 Test updatePost() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ##### TestDeletePost (t \*testing.T)
 Test deletePost() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.

-### images_test.go

-#### Functions:

-##### TestGetAllImages (t \*testing.T)
-Test getImages() using a custom http request and checks results.

-##### TestGetImage (t \*testing.T)
-Test getImage() using a custom http request and checks results.

-##### TestCreateImage (t \*testing.T)
-Test createImage() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.

-##### TestUpdateImage (t \*testing.T)
-Test updateImage() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.

-##### TestDeleteImage (t \*testing.T)
-Test deleteImage() using a http request and checks results.
-The changes to the database are undone through a rollback using gorm transactions.
+The changes to the database are reverted.

 ### password_test.go